flatironinstitute/sciware/17_FICluster/main.md

 - How do you share a set of computational resources among cycle-hungry scientists?
   - With a job scheduler!
 Also known as a queue system.
 - Flatiron uses [Slurm](https://slurm.schedmd.com) to schedule jobs
 - Wide adoption at universities and HPC centers.
-The skills you learn today will be highly transferrable!
+The skills you learn today will be highly transferable!
 - Flatiron has two clusters (Rusty & Popeye), each with multiple kinds of nodes
 - The [wiki](https://docs.simonsfoundation.org/index.php/Public:Instructions_Iron_Cluster) lists all the options and what flags to use